gregtomasch/EM7180_SENtral_Calibration/README.md

 The sketches in this repository have a certain degree of feature adjustability that is set by parameter definitions in the "config.h" header file.
 In general, these parameter definitions should only be adjusted with care.
 This section will describe the adjustable performance features and offer some guidance for their adjustment.
 Wherever possible, there is a "pick list" of supported options for each parameter category.
 UNCOMMENT ONE OPTION PER LIST ONLY.
 The specific entries in each pick list reflect the allowed parameter values for the individual sensors.

 ### I2C Bus and Basic Pin Assignments
 * SENSOR_0_WIRE_INSTANCE: This definition specifies which of the microcontroller's available I2C busses will be used for the USFS.
-For the STM32L4 development boards, there are several possibilities.
-For the Teensy 3.X only the primary I2C bus is listed and there are supplementary definitions for the pin choices
+For the STM32L4 and ESP32 development boards, there are several possibilities.
+For the Teensy 3.X only the primary I2C bus is listed.
+There are supplementary definitions for the I2C SCL and SDA pin specifications, if necessary.
 * LED_PIN: Defines the GPIO pin for the on-board indicator LED.
 Refer to your microcontroller documentation for any alternative choices
 * INT_PIN: Specifies the Sentral data-ready-interrupt GPIO pin.
 Any GPIO capable of supporting an external interrupt can be used
 * UPDATE_PERIOD: Defines the serial monitor update period in milliseconds.
 The default is 100ms or 10Hz